COPA-SSE: Semi-structured Explanations for Commonsense Reasoning

-\paragraph{Dataset statistics.} Table \ref{tab:more-examples} shows examples of \ours~explanations. \ours~contains $9,747$ commonsense explanations for $1,500$ \bcopa~questions.
+\paragraph{Dataset statistics.} Table \ref{tab:more-examples} shows examples of \ours{} explanations. \ours{} contains $9,747$ commonsense explanations for $1,500$ \bcopa{} questions.
 Each question has up to nine explanations given by different crowdworkers.
 We provide the triple-format described above, as well as a natural language version obtained by replacing \cpnet{} relations with more human-readable descriptions. $61\%$ of explanations are only one statement while the other $39\%$ comprise two or more, with the longest explanation being ten statements (Figure~\ref{fig:num-statements}).
 Each explanation has a quality rating on a scale of $1$ to $5$ as given by crowdworkers.
 Figure~\ref{fig:distribution} shows the rating distribution after initial collection (original data).
 To guarantee that each \bcopa{} instance is explained by high-quality explanations, we collected additional explanations until most \bcopa{} instances ($98\%$) had at least one explanation rated 3.5 or higher (final data).
 In other words, $98\%$ of the questions have at least one highly-rated explanation.
 Initially, $38\%$ of all explanation were over this threshold, which increased to $44\%$ after the additional collection run.
-We kept the lower-quality explanations as they can be useful negative samples.
+We kept the lower-quality explanations as they can be useful negative samples, e.g., in contrastive learning settings where they can act as sub-optimal examples in terms of thoroughness or relevance.
 Finally, we created additional aggregated versions of the explanations by merging or connecting similar concepts.
 We now describe each step in more detail.